 Self-directed accounts include the Individual Retirement Account (IRA), Roth IRA, 401(k), Simplified Employee Plan (SEP), and Savings Incentive Match Plan for Employees (SIMPLE), as well as Health Savings Account (HSA) and Coverdell Education Savings Account (CESA).

 In a self-directed investment, money from an IRA or other account is used to invest in an asset, and all profits and expenses flow through the retirement account.
 Tax advantages include tax-free or tax-deferred growth within the account.

 Though David just recently learned about the concept, self-directed investing is nothing new.
 Since IRAs were introduced in 1974, the IRS has only listed a handful of items that are not permitted in an IRA (the entire list can be found in IRS Publication 590).

 Like David, other real estate investors are becoming aware of the possibility of self-directed investing.
-After years of investing in real estate, Lowell of California learned about the concept in 2013 and decided to transfer his 403(b) account into a self-directed IRA.
+After years of investing in real estate, Lowell of California learned about the concept and decided to transfer his 403(b) account into a self-directed IRA.
 He then acquired a bank-owned property for just over $85,000.